 While covered populations are those who are most in need, the cost associated with having access to devices continues to leave this populations further behind.
 Covered populations most affected by this barrier include aging individuals, veterans, individuals with disabilities, low-income individuals, and incarcerated persons.
 Organizations representing the above populations shared that many members of their communities' struggle to purchase the devices they need to access the internet.
 Table 12 shows that 9 percent of all households in the state do not have any devices to access the internet, while 8 percent have only a smartphone.
-Even though 92 percent of all households in the state have access to at least one computing device, the access to a desktop or laptop remains relatively lower at 77 percent as demonstrated in Table 13.
+Even though 92 percent of all households in the state have access to a desktop or laptop remains relatively lower at 77 percent as demonstrated in Table 13.